Learning-based Moving Horizon Estimation through Differentiable Convex Optimization Layers: Numerical Example

-In Fig.~\ref{fig:plot_learning} we plot for both, our MHE approach and a standard linear Kalman filter, the change of the parameter believe $\hat{\theta}$ over the epochs, as well as the epoch losses according to \eqref{eq:tuning_problem_sampled_objective} and the validation losses, which are the averaged norm distance between the true system state and the state estimates (in logarithmic scale).
+In Figure~\ref{fig:plot_learning}, we plot the change of the parameter belief $\hat{\theta}$ over the epochs, as well as the epoch losses according to \eqref{eq:tuning_problem_sampled_objective} and the validation losses, which are the averaged norm distance between the true system state and the state estimates (in logarithmic scale) for both our MHE approach and a standard linear Kalman filter.
 The parameters in the Kalman filter are updated in a gradient-based fashion, as outlined in Remark~\ref{re:KF_update}.
-In Fig. \ref{fig:plot_validation} we plot a validation example of the temperature estimation with both our MHE approach and the linear Kalman filter.
-While the Kalman filter estimate is diverging from the true temperature values initially, after recovering the true underlying parameter, the estimates are closer to the true values.
-In comparison, the integration of the upper temperature constraint in the MHE formulation allows to provide improved estimates already based on the wrong initial parameter, and even more after convergence to the true parameter.
-This also explains the large difference between the validation losses of the MHE approach and the Kalman filter in the third subplot of Fig. \ref{fig:plot_learning}.
+In Figure~\ref{fig:plot_validation}, we plot a validation example of the temperature estimation with both our MHE approach and the linear Kalman filter.
+While the Kalman filter estimate diverges from the true temperature values initially, after recovering the true underlying parameter, the estimates are closer to the true values.
+In comparison, the integration of an upper temperature constraint in the MHE formulation already allows us to provide improved estimates based on the wrong initial parameter and even more after the parameter belief converges to the true parameter.
+This also explains the large difference between the validation losses of the MHE approach and the Kalman filter in the third subplot of Figure~\ref{fig:plot_learning}.

 Note that we are comparing our MHE approach to a standard unconstrained Kalman filter.
 The Kalman filter based estimates could be improved by using a clipping or projection mechanism to ensure that the resulting state estimate satisfies the constraints (see, e.g., \cite{Amor2018} for a review).
 It is, however, not straightforward to obtain the gradient of the state estimate with respect to the parameters after applying such a mechanism.